-(In millions) 2022 2021 2020 2022 2021 2020 Net cash provided by operating activities \$ 566.3 \$ 688.7 \$ 825.7 Net cash used in investing activities (455.5) (207.1) (923.5) Net cash provided by (used in) financing activities 72.5 (428.6) 111.6 Effect of foreign exchange rate changes on cash (11.1) (1.9) 16.3 Net increase in cash, cash equivalents and restricted cash \$ 172.2 \$ 51.1 \$ 30.1
+(In millions) 2022 2021 2020 Net cash provided by operating activities \$ 566.3 \$ 688.7 \$ 825.7 Net cash used in investing activities (455.5) (207.1) (923.5) Net cash provided by (used in) financing activities 72.5 (428.6) 111.6 Effect of foreign exchange rate changes on cash (11.1) (1.9) 16.3 Net increase in cash, cash equivalents and restricted cash \$ 172.2 \$ 51.1 \$ 30.1

 Net cash provided by operating activities was \$566.3 million in 2022, compared to \$688.7 million in 2021.
 The \$122.4 million decrease in cash provided from 2021 to 2022 included a \$47.5 million increase in cash provided related to discontinued operations.
-The \$169.9 million decrease in cash provided related to continuing operations was primarily due to a decrease in accounts payable driven by lower sales growth, lower employee incentive accruals, as the 2021 payout was greater than the 2022 accruals, and lower advertising expense accruals, lower net income and a decrease in accounts receivable driven by decreased sales in the fourth quarter of 2022.
+The \$169.9 million decrease in cash provided related to continuing operations was primarily due to a decrease in accounts payable driven by lower sales growth, lower employee incentive accruals, as the 2021 payout was greater than the 2022 accruals, and lower advertising expense accruals, lower net income and a decrease in accrued taxes due to lower income before taxes, partially offset by an reduction in the growth of our inventory investments and a decrease in accounts receivable driven by decreased sales in the fourth quarter of 2022.
 The \$137.0 million decrease in cash provided from 2020 to 2021 included a \$66.6 million decrease in cash provided related to discontinued operations.
 The \$70.4 million decrease in cash provided related to continuing operations was primarily due to an increase in our inventory investments to mitigate the impact of an uncertain and volatile global supply chain environment, a decrease in accrued expenses and increases in accounts receivable associated with our sales growth.
 These factors were partially offset by higher net income.